 Daily contact lenses mitigate any health concerns that come with wearing extended wear contact lenses.

-According to the article, “Choosing the Right Contact Lens Modality,” written by Jane Cole in 2017, a contributing editor for the Review of Optometry, daily lenses are the most recommended by doctors due to several beneficial factors.
+According to the article, “Choosing the Right Contact Lens Modality,” written by Jane Cole, a contributing editor for the Review of Optometry, daily lenses are the most recommended by doctors due to several beneficial factors.
 Daily lenses are more comfortable to adapt to and wear, especially for new contact lens wearers.

 There is also a reduced risk in dry eye and other contact lens-related issues, as noted by Dr. Kambiz Silani, an eye doctor interviewed by Cole.
 In the article, many eye doctors advocate for daily wear lenses due to the cost, comfort, and health factors that come into play.